 Once you are satisfied with your finished analysis, scan or take a clear digital picture of your completed map.
 The file will likely be a jpg or png file.
-You can convert a jpg or png image to a pdf file at no charge using many free online sites.
+You can convert a jpg or png image to a PDF on a Mac using Preview and the "Save as PDF" option; similar option likely exists on Windows machines.
+You can convert at no charge using many online sites.
 Or you can insert your digital map file into a MS Word document or PowerPoint document as a graphic (gif, jpg, png) then convert the docx/pptx file to pdf using the "Save As" option.
 (It works on Mac and Windows versions of MS Word or PowerPoint.)
 It is not important how you do the conversion; you just need to do it.